devicehive/devicehive-arduino/DeviceHive/examples/LedQube/README.md

 ~~~

 The code snipped above tries to read message from serial.
 Once message has been
-received, we checks incoming message intent and do some actions.
+received, we check incoming message intent and do some actions.
 In this code
 snippet we send registration data back in response to registration request
 which is sent by the gateway periodically.